i-am-grub/VRxC_ELRS/README.md

 Allows the race director to stop the race from their transmitter.
 Please navigate [here](https://github.com/i-am-grub/VRxC_ELRS#control-the-race-from-the-race-directors-transmitter) for binding the backpack.

+### Autosave on stop : CHECKBOX

+Automatically save the race when stopping from the transmitter

 ### Backpack Rescan : BUTTON

 Triggers the timer to scan the serial devices for a backpack device.
 Only works if the timer is not already connected to a backpack device